 The Australian thoroughbred breeding industry is the second biggest in the world and operates in every state and territory, with many of the larger commercial farms situated in NSW’s Hunter Valley.

-While Australia offers far greater opportunities than any other country for those who ‘breed to race’, some 5,800 yearlings (14 to 22 months old) are offered in the public auction ring: predominately through the major auction houses, Inglis and Magic Millions.
+While Australia offers far greater opportunities than any other country for those who ‘breed to race’, almost 4,800 yearlings (14 to 22 months old) are offered in the public auction ring: predominately through the major auction houses, Inglis and Magic Millions.

 Inglis conducts sales in NSW and Victoria – including its flagship Australian Easter Yearling Sale – while Magic Millions holds auctions in Queensland, South Australia, Western Australia and Tasmania: opening the sales season in January with the Gold Coast Yearling Sale.
 Both Easter and the Gold Coast attract a large global buying bench.

-Aside from bonus schemes in each state – which add millions of dollars to the already lucrative prizemoney pools – both Inglis and Magic Millions offer a series of races for sales graduates, including the $2 million Magic Millions 2YO Classic and $2 million Inglis Millennium.
+Aside from bonus schemes in each state – which add millions of dollars to the already lucrative prizemoney pools – both Inglis and Magic Millions offer a series of races for sales graduates.
+This includes the $1m Magic Millions National 2YO Classic and The Star Gold Coast Magic Millions 2YO Classic and Gold Coast Magic Millions 3YO Guineas, to be run for $3 million each as of January 2024.

 There is also a thriving market for the sale of weanlings (6 to 12 months of age) which are often ‘pinhooked’ to yearling and/or 2YOs in training sales.